Self Care Center

 Unfortunately, Type 1 Diabetes Mellitus cannot be prevented because it is an autoimmune disorder that can develop in anyone no matter how healthy their lifestyle.
 However, the more common type of Diabetes Mellitus (Type 2), which affects about 30 million Americans, can be prevented through a healthy lifestyle that includes eating a balanced diet with whole fruits and vegetables and fewer processed foods, losing weight safely and slowly if you are overweight, getting 7-8 hours of restorative sleep each night, exercising 30 minutes of exercise 5 times a week, and quitting smoking.

 1 in every 3 Americans is prediabetic, which means they have a higher blood sugar than normal, but it is not high enough to diagnose Type 2 Diabetes.
 If you are concerned that you have diabetes or are at risk for developing diabetes, check out the American Diabetes Association’s prediabetes risk assessment.
 Prediabetes puts you at risk for Type 2 diabetes if you do not make lifestyle changes.
-If you score a 5 or higher on the prediabetes risk assessment, reach out to the University Nurse to schedule a fasting blood glucose test.
+If you score a 5 or higher on the prediabetes risk assessment, reach out Health Services to schedule a fasting blood glucose test.

 If you have been diagnosed with Type 1 or Type 2 Diabetes Mellitus, Health Services can help you manage your disease through the following services: